mikecali/docker_install_rhel7/README.md

-Ansible Playbook for Docker Install and running initial docker container
+Ansible Playbook to Install Docker
 =========

 This playbook is for docker installation on RHEL 7.x.